is a common notion that squirrel proof bird feeders will automatically prevent

 proof or rat proof or mouse proof - or is effective (with guarantee or

 they can gain access to a bird feeder.

 proof feeders are designed for your garden variety grey squirrels and other

 squirrels similar in size.
 Grey squirrels are many

 times larger and heavier than the smaller animals mentioned above, a good guess

-squirrels size to be at least 5 times larger and heavier than most
+squirrels are at least 4-5 times larger and heavier than most

 chipmunks.
 The smallest rodents are too small, agile, and light to keep out